 In the associated activity, Construct and Test Roofs for Different Climates, student teams design, test and improve model homes for one of three Chinese cities — Harbin, Guangzhou or Urumqi — in three different climate zones.
 They act as engineers and create their own design strategies and techniques so their houses perform well in the snowy, tropical or desert climate conditions tested.
 As introduced in the attached PowerPoint presentation, Harbin is in the far north of China where it is quite cold, Guangzhou is located the south in a tropical climate, and Urumqi is in far western China in a drier climate.
 As part of the activity, students are provided with a sheet of background information including latitude, altitude, and average summer and winter temperatures for the three locations, and a worksheet.
 Some design tips for the students: elevated foundations and roofs that extend over the sides of the house for tropical homes; steep, strong roofs for homes in cold climates; and thick, insulated walls for desert climates.
 Encourage students to think about how their homes will be tested, and only create homes that are one story tall.

-A second associated activity, A House is a House for Me, provides a similar design-build-test activity, with more focus on materials choice.
+A second associated activity, A House for Me: Materials and Design for Different Climates, provides a similar design-build-test activity, with more focus on materials choice.

 - Construct and Test Roofs for Different Climates - Students design and build model houses that include design strategies suitable for specific climates.
 They test the models against various climate elements, and then re-design and improve them.

-- A House Is a House for Me - Students brainstorm and discuss the wide range of different types of materials used to build houses in various climates.
+- A House for Me: Materials and Design for Different Climates - Students brainstorm and discuss the wide range of different types of materials used to build houses in various climates.
 They create small models of houses and test them in different climates.

 Who can tell my why engineers design different homes for different climates?
 (Listen to student answers; correct and amend as necessary.)